 People who have been on antibiotics such as amoxicillin, gentamycin, tetracycline, and streptomycin can benefit from this since it can restore the levels of Vitamin K which is depleted when using these antibiotics, as well as cholesterol-lowering drugs, steroids, and anti-seizure medication.

-“For my fourth birth I used a knowledgeable home midwife who taught me about the benefits of alfalfa and liquid cholorophyll.
-I hemmoraged with this baby also but this time (instead of the prescription iron pills) I used alfalfa.
-I increased the amount daily and within just 2 weeks my hemotocrit was high and I felt full of energy and health.
+“For my fourth birth I used a knowledgeable home midwife who taught me about the benefits of alfalfa with its high chlorophyll.
+I hemorrhaged with this baby also but this time (instead of the prescription iron pills) I used alfalfa.
+I increased the amount daily and within just 2 weeks my hematocrit was high and I felt full of energy and health.
 Even my mother (who was visiting) commented on how healthy and happy I looked.”

 Note: Use only sparingly in pregnancy (although most say it is safe), but best afterwards to build the blood.
 Contraindicated in auto-immune disease (lupus) or when using blood-thinners.

 Alfalfa’s Many Benefits: